 Paper or whiteboards are the best tools to start designing user flows.
 Multiple revisions will be required to clarify the requirements and to identify the best flow.

 Starting with a digital tool will take a lot of time in designing and then refining ideas.
 However, while sharing the user flows as deliverables to stakeholders, designing them with a digital tool will give them a professional and elegant look.

 3. Relate with user personas

 User personas provide good input to design user flows.
 Using the personas you can identify the types of users, their challenges, behaviors, and goals.

 This will help you design the flow that best suits their needs.

 4. Create a story

-A user flow depicts a story from start till end by highlighting the users that are acting in the story.
-Make sure that your user flows are telling the stories well and stakeholders take interest in them.
+A user flow depicts a story from start to end by highlighting the users who are acting in the story.
+Make sure that your user flows are telling the stories well and that stakeholders take an interest in them.

 5. Define user interactions

 Understand the intended path that users will take to achieve the goals.
 For example, a user wants to order a pair of shoes from an online store.